pkalivas/radiate/docs/source/engines.md

 1. `Value` - Represents a single value metric with a name and a `Statistic`.
 2. `Time` - Represents a time metric with a name and a `TimeStatistic`.
 3. `Distribution` - Represents a distribution metric with a name and a `Distribution`.
-4. `Operations` - Represents a metric that combines a `Statistic` and a `TimeStatistic` where the `Statistic` represents the number of operations performed and the `TimeStatistic` represents the time taken to perform those operations.

 ### Statistic